A sock shop will sell a variety of socks to customers. Owners may sell novelty socks at a premium or bulk socks for a discount.

 A clear plan is essential for success as an entrepreneur.
 It will help you map out the specifics of your business and discover some unknowns.
 A few important topics to consider are:

 - What are the startup and ongoing costs?

 - What will you name your business?

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your sock shop is sued.
-Consider using a registered agent service to help protect your privacy and stay compliant.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your sock shop is sued.

 You will need to register for a variety of state and federal taxes before you can open for business.

 In order to register for taxes you will need to apply for an EIN.
 It's really easy and free!